 Note: Halas will be CLOSED on July 4

 The Halas Pool is an 8 lane, 25 yard pool that reaches 7 feet deep and allows for both lap swim and space for free swim.
 Kickboards, pull-buoys, and aqua jogging belts are provided for members’ use.
 The Halas Pool can be accessed through the locker rooms or the hallway by the Family Changing Room.

-1. Halas Recreation Center Aquatics staff may ask swimmers to stop any activity the staff judges to be unsafe.
+- Halas Recreation Center Aquatics staff may ask swimmers to stop any activity the staff judges to be unsafe.
 This includes, but is not limited to: Playing Chicken, running on deck, diving in the shallow area, and dunking.

 - All children under age 14 must be accompanied by an adult at all times.
 All children under 7 years of age must have an adult (18 years and older) within arms-reach at all times; 1 adult may supervise up to 3 children under age 7 at a time.
 Children under 14 must pass a swim test (1 length of the pool without any assistance) to be able to swim in the deep end.

 - For your health and hygiene, appropriate swimwear (bathing suits) must be worn at all times; street clothes, sportswear, and undergarments are not allowed.
 Children who are not potty trained must wear a swim diaper.